Saltar al contenido principal

 How much vitamin D your body needs depends on a number of factors, including your age.
 The National Institutes of Health recommends that adults between 19 and 70 years old get 15 micrograms, or 600 international units (UIs), of vitamin D every day.

-However, studies show that vitamin D deficiency is quite common, and people in this age group may need at least 1,500 IUs or 2,000 IUs to maximize vitamin D's health benefits.
-It's best to consult with your health care professional to determine what may be appropriate for you.
+However, studies show that vitamin D deficiency is quite common, and people in this age group may need a higher amount.
+It's best to consult your health care professional to determine what may be appropriate for you.

-While the sun is a primary agent in helping the body obtain vitamin D, it's not the only one.
+While the sun is an agent in helping the body produce vitamin D, it's not the only source.
 "You can also get vitamin D from a healthy diet that includes foods naturally rich in vitamin D, such as salmon, tuna, sardines, cod liver oil and egg yolks, or foods and beverages fortified with vitamin D, such as cereals, yogurt, milk and orange juice," says Dr. Alexiades.

 Effects of not wearing sunscreen